Last day of chats! :(

 When I’m not working I like to knit while watching films or listening to audiobook, or play video games.

-My typical day is spent coding on my computer, figuring out equations at my desk, and discussing science with my workmates.
+My Typical Day: My typical day is spent coding on my computer, figuring out equations at my desk, and discussing science with my workmates.

 The very first thing I do when I wake up is check my email to see if there’s anything new that has cropped up overnight.
 One of the main people I work with lives in Finland, so she’s up two hours before me.
 My typical day is mostly spent in front of the computer or with a pencil and notebook.
 I work in physics theory, so my “lab” is my computer.
 I figure out how to describe systems of atoms using equations, and then using these equations to make predictions on how the atoms behave under different conditions.
 Sometimes we can figure out everything just using pen and paper (and often using the maths we learned in school for part of it).
 Other times, I have to write a computer program to solve the equations.